 - To connect the bag to the fluid delivery set, unscrew the protective caps of the bag connector and fluid delivery set connector.
 Secure these two connectors with a twisting motion to lock in place, so that the fluid delivery set connector is seated over the bag connector O-ring to assure a firm and tight fit.

 - Once the fluid delivery set is secured, to initiate solution flow, break the cone of the bag connector by placing the thumb firmly on the tube over the cone and pressing towards the outer wall of the tube and away from the bag.
-Once the cone is broken, a white retaining guide maintains the cone at a specific distance from the connector so it will not impede the flow of solution through the Safe-Lock ® connector.

 - Look at the drained fluid for cloudiness.
 Throw away the fluid and used set as instructed by your healthcare provider.
 In case of cloudiness, save the fluid and the used set and immediately contact your healthcare provider.